-Junior Vice President: Ruth Jaensubhakij
+President: Ruth Jaensubhakij

-Junior Vice President: Tarini Chaudhuri
+Senior Vice President: Tarini Chaudhuri Iyer

 Tarini Chaudhuri Iyer is a grade 11 student and has been with Singapore American School since the 7th Grade.
 She is a hard working student and a regular volunteer with various associations inside as well as outside SAS.
 Tarini is the Co-founder of ‘Liberty in North Korea’ and is a member of Peace Initiative, GIN and various other clubs.
 Being an active volunteer, Tarini works alongside SG Cares, which encompasses different service activities in Singapore, ranging from distribution of food to the elderly, fundraising for schools for the visually handicapped, helping to build environmentally friendly Kampongs to reading and holding activities in Children Hospitals.
 Tarini is also a member of Model United Nation, Peer support and the Forensic Society at SAS.
 Following her dad’s exhortations to learn Indian Classical Music, Tarini did just enough to get the opportunity to perform for the visiting Indian Prime Minister Narendra Modi last year.

-Sophomore Vice President: Bryanna Entwistle
+Junior Vice President: Bryanna Entwistle

 Sponsor: Martha Began